barseeek/Space-Telegram-API-Lesson/README.md

 #### fetch_apod_images.py
 Retrieve Photos of the Day in Astronomy.
-Extracts the URL of the photo of the day, determines the file extension from the URL, and saves the photo locally.
+Extracts the URL of the photos of the day, determines the file extension from the URL, and saves photos locally.

 #### publish_photos_to_tgchannel.py
 Publish photos from the ``images`` folder to the Telegram channel [Space Images](https://t.me/space_imagess) with the delay specified in the argument `timer` at startup.